2023 Copa do Nordeste

-The 2023 Copa do Nordeste is the 20th edition of the main football tournament featuring teams from the Brazilian Northeast Region.
+The 2023 Copa do Nordeste was the 20th edition of the main football tournament featuring teams from the Brazilian Northeast Region.
 The competition features 16 clubs, with Bahia, Ceará and Pernambuco having two seeds each, and Alagoas, Maranhão, Paraíba, Piauí, Rio Grande do Norte and Sergipe with one seed each.
 Four teams were decided by a qualifying tournament (Eliminatórias Copa do Nordeste 2023).
-The Copa do Nordeste began on 21 January and will end on 3 May 2023.
+The Copa do Nordeste began on 21 January and ended on 3 May 2023.